ksu-cs-textbooks/cis400/content/1-object-orientation/01-objects/03-csharp-encapsulation-examples.md

 date: 2018-08-24T10:53:26-05:00
 ---

-Let's start by focusing on encapsulation's benefits to organizing our code by exporing some examples of encapsulation you may already be familiar with.
+Let's start by focusing on encapsulation's benefits to organizing our code by exploring some examples of encapsulation you may already be familiar with.

 ## Namespaces